benjamin-thomas/vscode-cyclic-expand/README.md

 I ripped this from this unmaintained package: https://github.com/msafi/xvsc/tree/master/simpleAutocomplete

-The only difference so far is that this version is case **sensitive**.
+The differences with this version are as follows:

-I like the completion engine mostly, except two things:

-- the order of the suggestions could be better (return the word with most matching chars first)
+- the completion is case **sensitive**
-- can only advance, should cycle backwards too
+- it's possible to cycle backwards (thanks @stagas)

 ## Usage